monyhar/monyhar/monyhar/docs/emacs.md

 ```

 _Note: if you know an easy way to change the ff-get-other-file behavior, please
-replace this hack with that solution! - stevenjb@chromium.org_
+replace this hack with that solution! - stevenjb@monyhar.org_

 ## Use Google's C++ style!